L.A. County has the means to support the demands of food processors – along with a strong consumer market and experienced workforce.

 - A culturally diverse population of 10 million people, with diverse tastes and interests in great food products.
 Overseas food brands often setup operations in L.A.
 County to serve the U.S. market.

-Processed food is the ninth largest traded industry cluster in Los Angeles County, with nearly 30,000 employees in 2012.
+Processed food is the ninth largest traded industry cluster in Los Angeles County.
 Key employers in this segment include:

 - Farmer John, the well-known meat packer in Vernon, famous for their “Dodger Dogs” served at Dodger Stadium